 Generally, the maximum speed limit in New York—unless otherwise posted—is 55 miles per hour.

-Absolute speed limit violations.
-For most violations of an absolute speed limit, the driver faces $45 to $600 in fines and/or up to 30 days in jail; the exact amount and possible jail time depend on the circumstances, including the speed.
-But violating an absolute speed limit in a school zone can result in enhanced penalties: Convicted drivers are looking at $45 to $1,200 in fines and/or up to 30 days in jail.
+Violating an absolute speed limit in a school zone can result in enhanced penalties.
+Convicted drivers are looking at $45 to $1,200 in fines and/or up to 30 days in jail.